Adiabatic groupoids and secondary invariants in K-theory: Abstract

 \section{Abstract}

-In this paper we define K-theoretic secondary invariants attached to a Lie groupoid $G$.
-The K-theory of $C^*_r(G_{ad}^0)$ (where $G_{ad}^0$ is the adiabatic deformation $G$ restricted to the interval $[0,1)$) is the receptacle for K-theoretic secondary invariants.
-We give a Lie groupoid version of construction given in \cite{PS,PS2} in the setting of the Coarse Geometry.
-Our construction directly generalises to more involved geometrical situation, such as foliations, well encoded by a Lie groupoid.
-Along the way we tackle the problem of producing a wrong-way functoriality between adiabatic deformation groupoid K-groups with respect to transverse maps.
+In this paper we define new K-theoretic secondary invariants attached to a Lie groupoid $G$.
+The receptacle for these invariants is the K-theory of $C^*_r(G_{ad}^\circ)$ (where $G_{ad}^\circ$ is the adiabatic deformation $G$ restricted to the interval $[0,1)$).
+Our construction directly generalises the cases treated in \cite{PS,PS2}, in the setting of the Coarse Geometry, to more involved geometrical situations, such as foliations.
+Moreover we tackle the problem of producing a wrong-way functoriality between adiabatic deformation groupoid K-groups associated to transverse maps.
 This extends the construction of the lower shriek map in \cite{CS}.
-Moreover we attach a secondary invariant to the two following operators: the signature operator on a pair of homotopically equivalent Lie groupoids; the Dirac operator on a Lie groupoid equipped with a metric that has positive scalar curvature $s$-fiber-wise.
 Furthermore we prove a Lie groupoid version of the Delocalized APS Index Theorem of Piazza and Schick.
-Finally we give a product formula for the secondary invariants and we state stability results about cobordism classes of Lie groupoid structures and bordism classes of Lie groupoid metric with positive scalar curvature along the $s$-fibers.
+Finally we give a product formula for secondary invariants.